HHS-Proclub/escape-of-the-triangle/README.md

 2. Edit the `frontend/js/index.js` file.
 Below the comment that says `CHANGE THIS`, change the URL to point to the Heroku app deployed in step 1.
 3. Copy all files in the `frontend` folder to a folder on a web server.

-Workshop made by Giantpizzahead (Kyle)
+Workshop made by Giantpizzahead (Kyle), with help from other Programming Club officers